sds-edu/SDS-Kubernetes-Guide/README.md

 This section will help you learn the basics of `kubectl` and deploy a sample application.

+We will create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) called `kubernetes-bootcamp`.
+Let's use the `gcr.io/google-samples/kubernetes-bootcamp:v1` container image.
+This image is taken from the Google Cloud Platform (GCP) registry.

-Deploy a sample application by running:
+Deploy the sample application by running the command below:

 ```bash
 kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1
 ```

-This command will create a deployment called `kubernetes-bootcamp` and use the `gcr.io/google-samples/kubernetes-bootcamp:v1` container image.
-This image is taken from the Google Cloud Platform (GCP) registry.

 This is what happens when create a deployment:
 ![deploykubs](images/deploykubs.png)